-This question about VA Accrued Benefits claims has been popping up in the Veterans Mail Call Inbox lately:
+This question about VA Accrued Benefits claims has been popping up in my email a lot lately:

 “What can I do to protect my (wife/husband) in the event I die while my VA Claim is pending?”

 That’s a great question because, as we all know, large percentages of Veterans die while their claim is pending.